virtualpudding/WP-Orbit-Slider/readme.txt

 Tested up to: 3.2
 Stable Tag: 1.0

-WP Orbit Slider is a jQuery slider that uses a custom post type for each slide and taxonomies to group slides for various post/pages.
+WP Orbit Slider is a jQuery slider based around Orbit Slider by the very amazing Zurb team!
+It uses a custom post type for each slide and taxonomies to group slides for various post/pages.
 Oh, its also responsive!
 *** Please be aware, you can only run one instance of the slide on any given post/page.
 This is a limitation of the original jQuery slider by Zurb.
 Until such changes, this WordPress plugin will operate in the same way *** http://www.zurb.com/playground/orbit-jquery-image-slider